 Mr. St. Louis has tried over 200 cases to juries, on both misdemeanor and felony charges, in federal court and in state courts throughout Arizona.
 He has also argued cases before the Arizona Court of Appeals, the Arizona Supreme Court, and the Ninth Circuit Court of Appeals.

-Mr. St. Louis has been the attorney coach for the Basis Oro Valley Mock Trial team, since 2012.
-The teams he has coached have advanced to and competed in the State championship rounds in the last two state competitions held, placing 2nd and 4th in the state.
+Mr. St. Louis has served as the attorney coach for the Basis Oro Valley Mock Trial team, from 2012-2020.
+His team won the Regional Competition 5 years in a row, and competed in the State championship rounds, placing 2nd and 4th in the state.